Juca-77/Souls-Duel/docs/README.md

 The use of the Singleton pattern in the current design allows the following benefits:

-- Single Point of Control: With a single instance of the Music class, we have a centralized point for controlling different themes and sounds throughout the application.
+- Single Point of Control: With a single instance of the menu.com.aor.soulsduel.Music class, we have a centralized point for controlling different themes and sounds throughout the application.
 - Global Accessibility: The Singleton pattern provides a globally accessible instance, allowing any part of the application to interact with the music functionality without the need for multiple instances.
 - Resource Efficiency: By having only one instance, we avoid unnecessary duplication of resources, such as memory, associated with managing themes and sounds.

-### Game Loop
+### com.aor.soulsduel.Game Loop

 **Make the game work**

 We encountered a critical challenge related to the continuous and synchronized execution of the game logic.
-Without a structured approach to manage the dynamic nature of gameplay, we faced difficulties in maintaining consistent interactions between the model, controller, and viewer components.
-So we decided to implement the **Game Loop** as sugested by the teacher.
+Without a structured approach to manage the dynamic nature of gameplay, we faced difficulties in maintaining consistent interactions between the com.aor.soulsduel.model, com.aor.soulsduel.controller, and com.aor.soulsduel.viewer components.
+So we decided to implement the **com.aor.soulsduel.Game Loop** as sugested by the teacher.

-**The Game Loop Pattern**
+**The com.aor.soulsduel.Game Loop Pattern**

-We've incorporated the **Game Loop** pattern into our application, aligning with the Model-Controller-Viewer architecture.
-This pattern orchestrates the continuous execution of the game logic, providing a structured and synchronized flow between the model, controller, and viewer components.
+We've incorporated the **com.aor.soulsduel.Game Loop** pattern into our application, aligning with the Model-Controller-Viewer architecture.
+This pattern orchestrates the continuous execution of the game logic, providing a structured and synchronized flow between the com.aor.soulsduel.model, com.aor.soulsduel.controller, and com.aor.soulsduel.viewer components.

 **Implementation**